apache/airavata/airavata-api/airavata-client-sdks/airavata-python-sdk/README.md

 ### Generating Distribution Archives (Optional)

-   You can generate *.tar.gz ot .whl distribution and install to any external project.
+   You can generate *.tar.gz or .whl distribution and install to any external project.

    - Make sure you have the latest versions of setuptools and wheel installed